janbrrr/dndj-discord/README.md

   - One only piece of music can be played at a time
 - Start the Discord bot and join a voice channel
 - Start the web server with the config via the ``!start`` bot command
+  - The server downloads the YouTube videos if necessary
   - The server controls the media player and discord voice client
 - Visit the hosted web page from a device in the same network (e.g., computer, phone)
   - The web page displays the available music (as specified in the config)